esrivas17/gacos_correction_for_GMTSAR/README.md

 They have been tested with: GMT v6.1.0 GMTSAR v6.0

-On "Test_against_matlab" folder, I perform comparisonis with matlab with consistent results.
+On "Test_against_matlab" folder, I perform comparisons with matlab with consistent results.
 To reproduce the output just use: source command.txt in each folder.
 There is a small README file in each folder

 single_GACOS_correction.csh is intented to correct a single interferogram at a time with certain parameters

-GACOS_correction.csh and operation.csh are used to correct a stack of interferogram in a time series process
+GACOS_correction.csh and operation.csh are used to correct a stack of interferograms in a time series process

 Feel free to use and edit the code if needed